filip-husnik/pseudofinder/README.md

 | \[prefix]_dnds | Directory containing output from the dnds module: BLAST results, dN/dS summary file, and a folder containing the nucleotide, amino acids, and codon alignments that were used to calculate dN and dS values. |

 ### dN/dS
 The <b>dnds</b> command will compare a genome against another closely-related genome.
 After homologous genes are identified, this module runs PAML on aligned genes to generate codon alignments and calculate per-gene dN/dS values.
 These dN/dS values can be used to infer neutral selection and potential cryptic pseudogenes.
-This module can be invoked withing the <b>Annotate</b> command by providing a closely-related reference genome using the -ref flag.
+This module can be invoked within the <b>Annotate</b> command by providing a closely-related reference genome using the -ref flag.

 Usage:
 ```
+# Call within annotate
+python3 pseudofinder.py annotate --genome GENOME.GBF --reference REFERENCE.GBF --outprefix PREFIX --database /PATH/TO/NR/nr --threads 16

+# Stand alone dN/dS calcuation
 pseudofinder.py dnds -a GENOME_PROTS -n GENOME_GENES -ra REFERENCE-PROTS -rn REFERENCE_GENES
 ```

 ### Reannotate
-<b>Reannotate</b> will run the <b>annotate</b> workflow, beginning after the BLAST steps.
+<b>Reannotate</b> will run the <b>annotate</b> workflow, beginning after the computationally intensive BLAST and codon alignment steps.
-This command can very quickly reannotate pseudogenes if you would like to change any parameters downstream of BLAST.
+This command can very quickly reannotate pseudogenes if you would like to change any downstream parameters.
+The log file from the previous run will be parsed for previous parameters and files, so please keep the files in the locations described in the log file.

 Usage:
 ```
-pseudofinder.py reannotate -g GENOME -p BLASTP -x BLASTX -log LOGFILE -op OUTPREFIX
+pseudofinder.py reannotate -g GENOME -log LOGFILE -op OUTPREFIX
 ```

 ### Visualize